The 2017-18 season will be followed by the biggest event in football: the FIFA World Cup, which will be hosted by Russia this summer.

-Phase two - which is now underway - will be split up the same way, but fans will know at this point which teams they are applying to see.
+Phase two was split up the same way, but fans knew at that point which teams they are applying to see.

 A random selection draw began on December 5, soon after the World Cup draw was made, and ran until January 31.

-The second stage of phase two is open from March 13 and ends on April 3, with tickets, once again, being allocated on a first-come, first-serve basis.
+The second stage of phase two was open from March 13 and ended on April 3 , with tickets, once again, being allocated on a first-come, first-serve basis.